Skip to main content

 • disagrees with your claim and decides to challenge it in court

-The court will give you a deadline for providing evidence.
+The court gives you a deadline for providing evidence.
 This is usually at least 14 days before the hearing.

 Make sure you follow the court's instructions and any time limits they set.